 Enjoy The Great Outdoors

 Whether it’s a bike ride along a local trail, a hike through the state park, or just a walk around your neighborhood, get outside and enjoy the weather.
-You’ll be doing your body (and mental well-being) a favor, too.
-A recent government study conducted by the Centers for Disease Control and Prevention estimates that a whopping 80% of Americans don’t get the recommended amounts of exercise each week, setting themselves up for years of health problems.
-I know from my own experiences how important it is to be active.
+You’ll be doing your body and mental well-being a favor, too.

 Organize a Neighborhood Cleanup

 Giving back to your community can be richly rewarding.
-See if your neighbors would be interested in spending a few hours picking up trash along your local streets, like Mr. Groovy.
+See if your neighbors would be interested in spending a few hours picking up trash along your local streets.
 Just grab some plastic garbage bags and go.
-You’ll be exercising a sense of neighborhood pride.
-Chip in for some inexpensive refreshments like sodas and pretzels afterwards and relax and have a few laughs.

 Celebrate The Season

-Whether it’s decorating for an upcoming holiday, or enjoying what the outdoors has to offer at this time of year, be sure to use the calendar for inspiration.
+Whether it’s decorating for an upcoming holiday or just enjoying what the outdoors has to offer at this time of year, be sure to use the calendar for inspiration.

-When your low cost weekend comes to a close, resume your normal spending habits—you shouldn’t feel the urge to go hog wild after just two days.
+When your low-cost weekend comes to a close, resume your normal spending habits.
+You might not feel the urge to go hog wild after just two days.
 In fact, you may even think a little longer about your monetary choices the next time you reach for your wallet.
-Not doling out a dime for an entire weekend might be too weird of a concept for some, but give it a try if you can.
-It could help you break unhealthy habits, which may, in turn, have a positive impact on your immediate and future financial situations.
+Not doling out a dime for an entire weekend might be too weird of a concept for some, but it could help you break unhealthy habits, which may, in turn, have a positive impact on your immediate and future financial situations.

 Do you feel you spend too much on the weekends?
 Do you make an effort to plan your activities or are you just reacting to whatever comes your way on Saturday and Sunday?
 Do the kids prompt you to spend needlessly?
-What would your life be like with a little less spending and a whole lot of low cost weekends?
+What would your life be like with a little less spending and a lot more low-cost weekends?